Law School Scholarships Guide

 The Takeaway

-Students looking to offset law school costs with scholarships can look to their law school, scholarship databases, local law firms and other organizations for resources.
+Students looking to offset law school costs with scholarships can look to their law school, scholarship databases, local law firms, and other organizations for resources.
 Consider contacting the financial aid office at your law school if you are looking for scholarship resources.
-If students interested in law school find themselves coming up short on funds for the JD after scholarships or federal aid, additional options may be available.
+If students interested in law school find themselves coming up short on funds for the JD after scholarships and federal aid, additional options may be available.

 FAQ